List of Coronation Street characters introduced in 2019: James Bailey

 MacLeod noted that James would be worried about coming out to his family, and that his homosexuality would affect his football career.
 Graham looked forward to the storylines that he would be given.
 It was subsequently confirmed that James would be at the centre of an issue-led story exploring homophobia in football.
 MacLeod did not want to portray a "normal coming out story where we see James wrestling with his sexuality", but wanted to display him worried about sharing his secret and "scared" about being open in his vocation.
 MacLeod also revealed that James would face an initial negative response to his sexuality from some members of his family, but that they would soon warm to the idea.

 In September 2022, it was announced that Graham had quit Coronation Street.
-His final scenes had been filmed prior to the announcement and the character's final appearance is due to air on 3 October 2022.
+His final scenes had been filmed prior to the announcement and the character's final appearance aired on 3 October 2022.

+On 17 March 2025, it was announced that James is set to return after the role was recast to Jason Callender.
+In the three years away from Weatherfield, James has been living in London with his partner, Danny.
+His return will see him "quickly slot back into family life again" when he comes back to visit his sister, Dee Dee Bailey (Channique Sterling-Brown).
+Callender spoke about his casting: "James is determined, whatever he puts his mind to he absolutely goes for it.
+He's a little brother so expect little brother pranks but more than anything he loves his family and he really wants to be a dad."

+Marianna Manson from Closer Online put James on her list of the 11 most iconic black characters in British soap operas, writing, "He's a bold character who stood up to racism when he was racially profiled by police and bravely came out as gay, despite the threat of it affecting his promising football career.
+Call it a hunch, but we think James might just go down with legendary status".